 Again my grief isn’t ‘cured.’
 My grief is very much still there but it isn’t as painful, it’s not as sharp, it doesn’t physically hurt when I think of her.
 I’m sure this is just a calm in the storm of grief.
 Grief always finds a way to sneak in your day, but this baby boy brought the sun back out for me.
 We will continue to spread our daughter’s joy and happiness with everyone we meet.”

 This story was submitted to Love What Matters by Anna-Marie Elizabeth Jenks of Grand Rapids, Michigan.
-You can follow her journey on Instagram and on her blog.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+You can follow her journey on Instagram.
+Be sure to subscribe to our free email newsletterer for our best stories.

 Read more stories like this:

 ‘Blake’s not breathing!’
 The daycare lady put him on his back.
 He was found face down in the pack n’ play.’: Mom delivers 2 ‘rainbow babies’ after losing son to SIDS, ‘he still plays a part in their lives’

 ‘Do you want to tell me about her?’
 I’ll never forget the way you leaned in, just like we were friends, and asked me about Dorothy.’: Mom’s heartfelt thanks to nurses for ‘bringing her back’ after newborn daughter’s death